Home

 USA

-want the type of foods which are very smooth and meat-based only, without
+You want the type of foods that are very smooth and meat-based only, without

 vegetables or fillers such as pasta.
 Look for Gerbers 2nd Foods Meats,